 It grows in USDA growing zones 3-9.
 Garlic is planted in the fall starting six weeks before— and until—the fall frost date.
 Plant garlic cloves five inches apart and two inches deep, with the pointed end facing up.
 Mulch the bed well.
 Harvest in early summer.
 It prefers rich, moist soil in a well-drained location with full sun or partial shade.

-- Buy: My favorite variety for growing garlic—Chesnok Red
+- Buy: My favorite variety for growing garlic—German Red Garlic

 - Learn: When to Harvest and How to Store Garlic